nukiro/bushido/docs/setup.md

 **GitHub**

-Generate SSH Key `ssh-keygen -t ed25519 -C "email@test.com"`, copy it `cat .ssh/id_ed25519.pub` and add it to GitHub account.
+Generate SSH Key `ssh-keygen -t ed25519 -C "email@test.com"`, copy it `cat .ssh/id_ed25519.pub` and add it to GitHub account adding a register for Authentication and Signing type.

 Clone the project.